symbol-systems/iq/README.md

-## IQ: An Operating System for Fleets of AI Agents
+## IQ: Governing Fleets of AI

-IQ serves as an operating system for fleets of AI agents, governing their goals, actions, discoveries, decisions, and creations, overseeing the 'who, what, when, why, and how' of your AI ecosystem.
+IQ functions as an operating system for fleets of AI agents, orchestrating their goals, actions, discoveries, decisions, and creations, overseeing the 'who, what, when, why, and how' of your AI ecosystem.

+As a cognitive toolkit, IQ integrates RDF-powered memory for knowledge, policies, and actions, providing agents with both system-1 and system-2 thinking capabilities.

-At its core, IQ empowers intelligent systems to understand, reason, act, and adapt, providing a suite of tools and components for interpreting and responding to the world.
+At its core, IQ empowers intelligent systems to comprehend, reason, act, and adapt, offering a comprehensive suite of tools and components for interpreting and responding to the world.

-Agents, equipped with pluggable skills, specialize in various domains and contexts, utilizing RDF to encode their knowledge, states, and decision-making logic as semantic knowledge - their digital DNA.
+Equipped with pluggable skills, agents specialize in diverse domains and contexts, utilizing RDF to encode their knowledge, states, and decision-making logic as semantic knowledge - their digital DNA.

-Agents develop a deep semantic understanding of your domain, storing it's understanding in a knowledge base -  a connected database that ensures your agents are .
+Agents develop a profound semantic understanding of your domain, storing this knowledge in a connected database, ensuring seamless operation and continuity.

-This enables self-reflection, logical reasoning, and adaptation to enhance their capabilities.
-Additionally, agents translate user intentions into actionable responses.
+This enables self-reflection, logical reasoning, and adaptation, thereby enhancing agents' capabilities and enabling them to translate user intentions into actionable responses.

 ### Capabilities